Seven of Wands

 The issue may also be between you and external competitors.

-The best cures are holistic but so are the best defences.
+The best cures are holistic, but so are the best defenses.
 Both your mind and body must be ready for the battles ahead so they can work together for a holistic solution.

 You will face criticism for your beliefs or how you implement them.